 South Carolina Product Liability Lawyer

-The law of product liability is the area of law that deals with the liability of the manufacturer, wholesaler, or retailer of a product for injuries resulting from dangerous and defective products.
+The law of product liability is the area of personal injury law that deals with the liability of the manufacturer, wholesaler, or retailer of a product for injuries resulting from dangerous and defective products.
 Products subject to the law can include:

 Today, almost anyone injured by a “defective” product (defined as a product that is unreasonably dangerous for its intended use) can bring an action for damages against any party in the distributive chain of the product, whether that is the manufacturer, wholesaler, retailer, or even the maker of a component part.